prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/15-create-a-paginated-report.md

 	![](../images1/dp500_15-15.png)

-	*It's possible to retrieve data from cloud or on-premises databases, or a Power BI dataset.*
+	>**Note** It's possible to retrieve data from cloud or on-premises databases, or a Power BI dataset.

 2. In the **Data Source Properties** window, in the **Name** box, replace the text with **AdventureWorksDW2022**.